azak069/azak069/ReadMe.md

 # 💫 About Me:
-I’m an Informatics student who passionate about Machine Learning and Data Science.<br>
+I’m an Informatics student who passionate about Data Science and Machine Learning.<br>

 ## 🌐 Socials: